Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 Forwarding from 127.0.0.1:8123 -> 8123
 ```

 Do not close that terminal.
-Everything stops working when you do.
+Everything stops when you do.

 **Check it from another terminal:**